dsnezhkov/SSHoRTy/README.md

 ## What is SSHoRTy?

-A progressive, customizable standalone reverse SSH shell tunnel and SOCKS proxy implant for Linux and MacOS systems that gets a Red Team operator from :large_blue_circle: to :red_circle:, sometimes with a :smile: and without :cold_sweat:
+A progressive, customizable standalone reverse SSH shell tunnel and SOCKS proxy implant for Linux and MacOS systems that tries hard to get a Red Team operator from :large_blue_circle: to :red_circle:, often with a :smile: and without :cold_sweat:

-For detailed guide see Wiki
+For detailed guide please see Wiki